tamames/toyLIFE_simulator/README.md

 # Things to implement:
 * Maybe the initial energy has to be normal distributed, not uniform.
 * Do better representations
+* Change the way new agents are generated.
+Change random bits with a binomial distribution.
+* Add the age attribute to the agents, sort the agents by their age.